The Fishing Communities Coalition’s advocacy programs cover a broad set of the key issues impacting small scale fishing and seafood businesses.

 The FCC is a leading advocate for ecosystem-based fishery management (EBFM) within the U.S. federal fisheries management system.
 EBFM is a holistic approach that considers the entire marine ecosystem, rather than focusing solely on individual fish stocks.
 This means managing fisheries while accounting for the complex interactions between fish species, marine habitats, and other ocean life.
 By adopting an EBFM framework, we can ensure the long-term health of our oceans and the sustainability of the fishing industry.

-The FCC works diligently to promote policies and practices that support EBFM, such as limiting bottom contact gear in sensitive areas, reducing bycatch, and managing for community and ecosystem resilience.
-By working collaboratively with scientists, policymakers, and other stakeholders, we can achieve both environmental and economic sustainability.
+The FCC works diligently to promote policies and practices that support EBFM, such as limiting bottom contact gear in sensitive areas, reducing bycatch, and managing for resilience.
+By working collaboratively with scientists, policymakers, and other stakeholders, we can achieve long-term economic sustainability.
 Read more about the FCC’s approach to EBFM here.